 The Senior recital (MUS 499) of original compositions (30-45 minutes of music); the candidate must participate in the recital either as performer or conductor.
 Completed scores for the graduation recital must be submitted to the Composition faculty for approval no later than 30 days in advance of the recital date.

-The School of Music, as a dedicated professional school within The Catholic University of America, requires a central core of music and non-music courses related to the university-wide undergraduate study of the liberal arts.
+The Rome School of Music, Drama, and Art as a dedicated professional school within The Catholic University of America, requires a central core of music and non-music courses related to the university-wide undergraduate study of the liberal arts.

 If you are not formally admitted on a first attempt, you may make a second attempt.
-If you are not formally admitted on your second attempt, you will no longer be eligible for formal admission to the BM Composition program, although you remain a student in the School of Music and may apply for admission to other majors within the School.
+If you are not formally admitted on your second attempt, you will no longer be eligible for formal admission to the B.M.
+Composition program, although you remain a student in the Rome School and may apply for admission to other majors within the School.

 At the conclusion of each semester of private composition study, you submit a portfolio of your compositional work done during the semester to the Composition faculty for a jury, during which the semester grade is assigned by the faculty.